Trump’s demand to jail reporter condemned as ‘appalling’ by press freedom activist

 “No president should be allowed to threaten reporters with jail in order to reveal their sources.”

-Mr Trump had long had a controversial relationship with the media, loving the attention he receives, while denouncing its work as “fake news” when it suits his purposes.
+Mr Trump long had a controversial relationship with the media, loving the attention he receives, while denouncing its work as “fake news” when it suits his purposes.

 Under US law, journalists cannot be arrested for publishing a leaked Supreme Court opinion, and they cannot be jailed to force them to reveal sources except in extremely limited circumstances.

+During his presidency, he was condemned by groups such as Amnesty International, which criticised what it claimed was an attack on human rights that set a bad global example.

-A bill that was introduced to the last House of Representatives, known as the PRESS Act, would have added another layer or protection, and establish a “strong shield law protecting journalists from surveillance or compelled disclosure of source materials except in emergency situations”.
+A bill that was introduced to the last House of Representatives, known as the PRESS Act, would have added another layer of protection, and establish a “strong shield law protecting journalists from surveillance or compelled disclosure of source materials except in emergency situations”.
 It did not get through the Senate.

-Mr Timms and his organisation were among the bills backers, saying it would do “more to protect press freedom than any bill in modern history”.
+Mr Timms and his organisation were among the bill’s backers, saying it would do “more to protect press freedom than any bill in modern history”.

 After Mr Trump’s comment on Thursday, he said: “Even a former president, or someone running for the position, saying this can have a chilling effect.”